explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     signal at request time.
 The origin-keyed bucket map itself is bounded (LRU-evicted past 10,000 tracked origins) — a distinct concern from the registry's own entry eviction, called out separately since an unbounded rate-limiter map would itself be a memory-exhaustion vector.
+15. **`nsIClearDataService` integration uses "revoke-and-GC" semantics for site-scoped clearing, not "delete by ownership."** COS entries aren't per-origin storage — several origins can legitimately store the identical bytes under the same hash — so the usual "delete everything this principal/site owns" a `Cleaner` normally does doesn't fit cleanly; deleting outright wherever the target site was *ever* involved would mean clearing one site's data can silently delete a *different*, uncleared site's data as a side effect.
+New `nsICrossOriginStorageService` (`dom/crossoriginstorage/nsICrossOriginStorageService.idl`, a `[scriptable]` singleton reachable from chrome JS, registered via `components.conf`) exposes `clear()` (full wipe, unambiguous) and `clearBySite(schemelessSite)`; both dispatch to the PBackground thread (via `mozilla::ipc::BackgroundParent::GetBackgroundThread()`, resolving immediately as a no-op if that thread was never started — nothing was ever stored) and return a `Promise` resolved once the registry operation completes, mirroring `AboutThirdParty::CollectSystemInfo()`'s own `[implicit_jscontext] Promise` pattern. `CrossOriginStorageRegistry::RemoveSite()` strips the target site (matched by host suffix, the same convention `nsIClearDataService::deleteBySite()` itself uses, not a real public-suffix-list eTLD+1 computation) from every entry's storing origins/sites and any explicit `origins`-list scope, deleting an entry outright only if that leaves it with no storing origin left.
+A new `CLEAR_CROSS_ORIGIN_STORAGE` flag (`nsIClearDataService.idl`) is folded into the existing `CLEAR_DOM_STORAGES` composite, so "Forget about this site" and "Clear cookies and site data" sweep it in automatically — no new dedicated UI checkbox needed.
+Known, documented limitation: storage-budget usage (`mOriginUsage`) is attributed only to an entry's first storing origin; if partial (not full) revocation removes specifically that origin while others remain, its usage credit goes stale rather than being reattributed — rare (needs multiple origins to have genuinely stored byte-identical content) and bounded (can't grow, only go stale), not fixed here.

 ## Implementation plan